EconomicSL/commons-sandbox/README.md

 [![Codacy Badge](https://www.codacy.com/project/badge/010943975d84466b85975ff788fe76cb)](https://www.codacy.com/app/drobert-pugh/commons-sandbox)
 [![GitHub license](https://img.shields.io/github/license/ScalABM/commons-sandbox.svg)]()

-A workspace for developing reusable components for scalable agent-based models.
+A workspace for developing reusable components for scalable agent-based models of complex systems.
+The core API is being developed in [Scala](http://www.scala-lang.org/) and [Akka](http://akka.io/) while the  actual models themselves will be built to run as web applications using the [Play framework](https://www.playframework.com/) in order to leverage cutting-edge, browser-based tools for data analysis and visualization.

 ## Getting started
 The following instructions will help walk you through the process of downloading and installing